Great news, you can now recycle even more!

 From 30 July 2018 you will be able to recycle more materials at home!

-A new waste and recycling contract will start from 30 July and from this date you will be able to recycle a wider variety of materials including food and drink cartons, as well as plastic pots, tubs and trays.
+A new waste and recycling contract started from 30 July and from this date you can recycle a wider variety of materials including food and drink cartons, as well as plastic pots, tubs and trays.

 You will be able to recycle the following items in your blue-lidded bin:

 - plastic pots (yogurt type), tubs (margarine, ice cream) and trays (fruit, meat, mushroom)